gabryelferreira/chat_app/README.md

-# SecretChatApp
+# ChatApp
-A chat app made with Flutter, Node.js, Socket.io and MongoDB.
+A fully working chat app made with Flutter, Node.js, Socket.io and MongoDB.

-The intention in making this project is to have a fully private conversation with friends where messages are not stored anywhere and you cant see then after leaving the chat.

 ## Setup the project